Actively Recruiting

 - Active suicidal ideation or intent

-- Currently receiving therapy or psychosocial treatment without plans to continue same treatment during study
+- Currently receiving therapy or psychosocial treatment without plans to continue the same treatment throughout the study

 - Taking psychotropic medication not stabilized for at least 3 months